 Our work representing attorneys extends well beyond handling malpractice claims and includes advising and representing attorneys on firm merger, departure and acquisition issues, fee disputes, disciplinary complaints and reinstatement petitions.

 As a result of our work in these areas, we have been substantially involved in the development of Wisconsin law by our appellate courts.
-Representative appellate experience in these areas includes the following:
+In addition to regularly and successfully trying and litigating lawsuits involving these areas at the trial court level, representative appellate experience in these areas include the following:

 Schaefer v.
 Riegelman (Plaintiff’s legal

 malpractice complaint found invalidly executed due to failure to have signed